The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Proofs of : -Regular Priors and Sequential Greedy

 \subsubsection{Upper Bounds}

 We divide the discussion of upper bounds into two parts.
 We first focus on the case of UCB and then consider SS-UCB.
 Note that for UCB, under the assumption that the density $g$ is bounded above by $D_0$, the same proof goes through without any modification.
-However, an upper bound on density is only possible when $\beta \geq 1$.
-In what follows we prove the bounds provided in Table \ref{tab:gen-beta} for small $k$ and large $k$, when $\beta < 1$. \paragraph{Small $k$.} We here provide a proof for $\beta < 1$ under the assumption that $g(x) \leq D_0 (1-x)^{\beta-1}$ for a constant $D_0$.
-Our goal is to prove that Theorem \ref{thm:upp-small-k} goes through with a few modifications, which leads to $O\bp{k^{1/\beta}}$ regret.
+However, an upper bound on the density is only possible when $\beta \geq 1$.
+In what follows we prove the bounds provided in Table \ref{tab:gen-beta} for small $k$ and large $k$, when $\beta < 1$.

+\paragraph{UCB with small $k$.} We here provide a proof for $\beta < 1$ under the assumption that $g(x) \leq D_0 (1-x)^{\beta-1}$ for a constant $D_0$.
+Our goal is to prove that an analogous form of Theorem \ref{thm:upp-small-k} holds, which leads to $O\bp{k^{1/\beta}}$ regret.
 Recalling the proof of Theorem \ref{thm:upp-small-k} we have

 Now, we first need to derive a bound on $\E[1/\Delta_{(i)}]$ when $\beta < 1$.
 In particular, we want to see how the result of Lemma \ref{lem:Deltas} would change for $\beta < 1$ under the assumption that $g(x) \leq D_0 (1-x)^{\beta-1}$.
 Suppose that integer $q$ exists such that $q \leq 1/\beta < q+1$.
 We claim that there exists a constant $D(\beta)$ such that for any integer $i \geq q + 3$ we have